monty5811/stcolumbas.freechurch.org/src/_headlines/2019-03-30-unbelievable-a-message-this-easter-for-sceptics.md

 5.30pm Evening Service: Are You Hurting?

 **April 14th**

 11am Morning Service: Is Jesus a Bigot?

 5.30pm Evening Service: Are You Empty?

 **April 21st**

 11am Morning Service: Is Jesus Good?

 5.30pm Evening Service: Are You Hopeless?

-Tea and coffee served after both services

-We would love you to join us!